GavinHaLab/BLCA-subtype-evolution-paper/analysis/pyclone-vi_lichee/README.md

 ## Overview of steps
 1. For each sample/tumor get a consensus list of SNVs and INDELs (high confidence of mutations).
 2. Next, make a Union list of all mutations across multiple-samples from a patient (if there is multi samples data).
 3. Run collect allelic counts to get the reads for mutations, run each sample with this Union list made in step2.
 See Commands below for further details.
+4. If INDELS are required for clonality analysis, then use bam read counts utility to get the files and then merge it with the allelic count files.
+Example in demo run.
-4. Place the results from Step3 and curated copy number files (we used TITAN) in two folders.
+5. Place the results from Step3 and curated copy number files (we used TITAN) in two folders.
-5. Use the masterScript_Pyclone_git.py script and place the absoulte paths to above folders in the variables allelicCounts_path and CNA_dir (with segment/bin-level copy number files and tumor fraction which are in the .params file).
+6. Use the masterScript_Pyclone_git.py script and place the absoulte paths to above folders in the variables allelicCounts_path and CNA_dir (with segment/bin-level copy number files and tumor fraction which are in the .params file).
-6. Get all the imputs reads such as samples file with a list of sample and patient IDs, Indel folders, output directory, patient clusters (default Pyclone-VI takes 40) if there are any, and a Yes or No to run LICHeE (if we want only Pyclone-Vi to be run)
+7. Get all the imputs reads such as samples file with a list of sample and patient IDs, Indel folders, output directory, patient clusters (default Pyclone-VI takes 40) if there are any, and a Yes or No to run LICHeE (if we want only Pyclone-Vi to be run)
-7. Run the masterScript_Pyclone_git.py.
+8. Run the masterScript_Pyclone_git.py.
 See Commands below for further details.
 This should produce a folder and a pycloneInput.tsv file.
 The demo has sucessful runs example.
-8. The above script directly submits a job to an HPC cluster if ran successfully and also provides a generates run_lichee.sh script and outputs in the patient folder.
+9. The above script directly submits a job to an HPC cluster if ran successfully and also provides a generates run_lichee.sh script and outputs in the patient folder.
-9. The LICHeE requires another script pycloneToLichee.py which generates a sSNV.txt file that is required for running LICHeE.
+10. The LICHeE requires another script pycloneToLichee.py which generates a sSNV.txt file that is required for running LICHeE.
 Set the right sizes and error thresholds as needed, see Methods.
-10. Use FishPlot or pairtee if needed to use as an alternate for LICHeE.
+11. Use downstream anlsysis and scripts to generate the combined files with ANNOVAR and pyclone output files to get gene, pathogenic variants, locus, COSMIC and other such details.

 ##Resources
 ## Example: Running of Pyclone-Vi and LICHeE on Sample `19-001`
 This repository includes an example folder, `19-001/`, containing output files generated using the script `masterScript_Pyclone_git.py`.
 Input files and expected results are provided in the `19-001_example/` directory.

+## Data types/ dataset Requirements: Running of Pyclone-Vi and LICHeE on Sample `19-001`
+Mutation call files, Copy number solution, tumor fractions , major and minor copy number forr each mutation and allelic read counts (SNVs), annotation information such as gene, locus etc

 ### Workflow for clonality Analysis